kintohub/kintohub-docs/docs/kintoblocks/websites.md

       ![Settings Button](/docs/assets/kintoblock-settings.png)

-2. Click on **Settings** button displayed in side bar to modify the information.
+2. Click on **Settings** button displayed in sidebar to modify the information.

 3. Edit Basic Info of the KintoBlock like `KintoBlock Name`, `Language`, `Version`, and `Description`.